Looking for box room ideas? Our pick of the best box room design ideas will ensure that your tiny space is used to maximum efficiency.

 1. Take an expert view on color in a box room

 ‘Don’t shy away from dark colors,’ says interior designer Suzy Hoodless.
-‘You’ll be using the bedroom primarily at night, so it’s the perfect showcase for bold shades.
-Think cozy rather than gloomy: dark blues, mid-tone greys and warm greens are all good choices for a box room.’
+‘You’ll be using the room primarily at night, so it’s the perfect showcase for bold shades.
+Think cozy rather than gloomy when looking at bedroom ideas: dark blues, mid-tone greys and warm greens are all good choices for a box room.’

 2. Opt for fitted furniture in a box room